pjmil/tech-interview/full-stack/senior/frontend-javascript.md

 *Define NPM, Yarn and the difference between the two.*

+NPM and Yarn are both package managers that implement NPM's repository of packages.
+They are essentially two different implementations of the same thing.
+Yarn is, in my experience, a lot faster and less error-prone.

 -------------------------

 ### 3. Variable scope

 *What is the purpose of `let` keyword in javascript?*

+`let` is a more strict method of variable assignment.
+It is block-scoped rather than function-scoped and does not exist on the global object.

 -------------------------